 Postdoctoral Fellowship Training Program

-Within a short-term psychodynamic treatment model, trainees conduct intake assessments and build an individual psychotherapy caseload.
-Trainees also carry longer term therapy cases.
+Within a short-term psychodynamic treatment model, fellows conduct intake assessments and build an individual psychotherapy caseload, which includes both brief treatments and several longer-term therapy cases.
 Under ongoing supervision, disposition decisions are made regarding treatment options within the program and referrals to outside resources.
-Fellows present cases and attend year-long didactic and clinical seminars as well as administrative and themed clinical meetings.
+Fellows present cases and attend year-long didactic and clinical seminars, as well as administrative and themed clinical meetings.

-Opportunities to work with psychologists, psychiatrists, and social workers who either specialize or have interests in areas such as eating disorders, trauma, substance use, diversity, acculturation, sexual and gender identity concerns, and veterans’ concerns are available and encouraged.
+Opportunities to work with psychologists, psychiatrists, and social workers with special experience in areas such as eating disorders, trauma, substance use, diversity, acculturation, sexual and gender identity concerns, and veterans’ concerns are available and encouraged.